 “Who do you think you are young man?
-Bloody John Wayne?” asked Clough, who was a late arrival to the meeting.
-The footwear prompted Clough to ask a series of questions about McAllister’s private life during an episode the player described as “pretty bizarre”.
+Bloody John Wayne?” asked Clough.
+He went on to ask a series of questions about McAllister’s private life during a meeting which the player later described as “pretty bizarre”.

 Forest pulled out of the deal and McAllister went to Leeds instead, where he became a title winner two seasons later, one year before Forest were relegated in Clough’s final campaign.

-The former playboy forward looked all set to join Liverpool in 1972 after a deal had been agreed with Huddersfield.
-The story goes that Worthington failed his medical at Anfield due to a sexually transmitted infection.
-The official line, though, cites high blood pressure.
+The former playboy forward looked all set to join Liverpool in 1972 after a deal had been agreed with Huddersfield, only for him to fail a medical at Anfield due to, officially, high blood pressure.

-Either way, Bill Shankly told Worthington to disappear off to Majorca to relax and come back in a week for another test.
+Either way, Bill Shankly told Worthington to come back in a week for another test.

 Subsequently, according to the Huddersfield Examiner: ‘A week later – after seven days of carousing, which involved two Swedish blondes, a night with Miss Great Britain, a casual encounter at the airport with a woman whose name he didn’t catch and a night with a young Belgian beauty – he retook the medical.